WeiyanXiang/algorithm-study/src/main/java/finance/hull/book/ch2/ch2.md

 ###Market quotes:
 - Prices
 - Settlement price
-- Trading Volume and Open Interest
+- Trading Volume (volume of trades on that day) and Open Interest (sum of all contracts still open on that day)
 - Patterns of Futures:
     - normal market: gold, wheat, and live cattle settlement futures prices are an increasing function of the maturity of the contract.
 This is known as a normal market.
 The situation where settlement futures